libsemigroups/HPCombi/README.md

 High Performance Combinatorics in C++ using vector instructions v1.0.1

 HPCombi is a C++17 header-only library using the SSE and AVX instruction sets, and some equivalents, for very fast manipulation of small combinatorial objects such as transformations, permutations, and boolean matrices.
-The goal of this project is to implement various new algorithms and benchmark them on various compiler and architectures.
+HPCombi implements new algorithms and benchmarks them on various compilers and architectures.

 HPCombi was initially designed using the SSE and AVX instruction sets, and did not work on machines without these instructions (such as ARM).
 From v1.0.1